 We assigned a minimum and maximum percentage of the total cost, that a given part is allowed to cost.
 This is based on our experience in building and using lots and lots of different Computers and Workstations for all kinds of use-cases.

-In GPU-Rendering the cheapest suggested Build has Parts that cost almost the same.
-Let’s take CPU and GPU for example: They both cost around 200$.
+The CPU and GPU, for example, both cost around 200$.
 So both will have about 25% of the total allowed Budget assigned.

 In the maximum GPU-Rendering Build, the 4x 2080Tis cost much more (5196$) than the CPU (1900X – 399$), because, of course, in GPU-Rendering the GPUs are much more important and therefore may use up much more of the total Budget.

-This means, the PC-Builder gets assigned a min-part-allowed-percentage and max-part-allowed-percentage and in-between automatically selects depending on the given budget.
+This means, the PC-Builder gets assigned a minimumBudget-part-allowed-percentage and maximumBudget-part-allowed-percentage and in-between automatically interpolates depending on the given budget.

-Of course things such, # of GPUs, # of PCIE-Slots on the Mainboard, Power Consumption, Socket matching the Mainboard and so on are taken into consideration.
+Of course, things such, # of GPUs, # of PCIe-Slots on the Mainboard, Power Consumption, Socket matching the Mainboard, and so on, are taken into consideration for maximum compatibility.